Do you the single most important trait of a successful CFO? It is their ability to balance and fund the short term and long term goals of a company.

 And since your base is your present wealth any goal beyond 5 years is completely fictional.
 That is often the reason why goals are not met by most financial apps.

-Example, if your wealth is say Rs.
-30 lacs while you may plan to have a Jet after 30 years, the more realistic goal would be probably to do a real estate investment in next 5 years in a city like Mumbai.
+For example, if your wealth is said Rs.
+30 lacs while you may plan to have a Jet after 30 years, the more realistic goal would be probably to do a real estate investment in the next 5 years in a city like Mumbai.

 And therefore, the best way to achieve any long term goal is to delink your investments from goals !!